-10 Reasons People Stop Taking Vacations These Days
+12 Reasons People Stop Taking Vacations These Days

-There are multiple reasons why more and more people stop taking vacations these days.
-First of all, workaholism has become a serious problem during the last decade.
-Secondly, the majority of us strive to live a luxury life.
-There are others reasons to consider, as well.
+First of all, workaholism has become a serious problem over the last decade.
+Secondly, the majority of us strive to live a luxurious life.
+There are other reasons to consider, as well.
 Read on.

 Coming back to work after a vacation can be extremely overwhelming for some workers, especially if they do not have anyone to cover for them while they are gone.
-Some people feel that the pile of work they will return to just is not worth taking a vacation.
+Some people feel that the pile of work they will return to is just not worth taking a vacation.

-Some people feel that if they take a vacation their job security may be jeopardized.
+Some people feel that if they take a vacation, their job security may be jeopardized.
 Perhaps taking some time away from the office will make other people think that they are easily replaceable or not needed.
 This fear causes many employees to give up unused vacation time.

-3 They can’t afford it
+3 They simply can’t cover the expenses

 The costs associated with traveling for a vacation are continuing to rise, and many people just can’t afford to go on vacation.
 Some employers do not even offer paid time off, so taking a vacation and missing out on a week’s worth of pay is not an attractive option to their employees.

-Some companies pay their employees out for vacation time that they do not use.
-In these situations, employees may feel like the extra paycheck is more important than taking time off of work.
+Some companies pay their employees for vacation time that they do not use.
+In these situations, employees may feel like the extra paycheck is more important than taking time off from work.
 The extra payment could be a good safety net for employees who are intending to change jobs or retire in the near future.

 For some employees, a vacation just isn’t relaxing.
 Their employer may still expect them to answer their emails and phone calls.
 Many people figure that if they are expected to work while they are on vacation, they would be better off staying in the office where they can be more productive.

-6 They can bank their time
+6 They can save up their days for later

 In certain cases, failing to use vacation days can actually be a benefit.
 If an organization allows its employees to bank their time or to roll over vacation days into the next year, employees may hold onto it so that they can take an extended vacation later.

-If an employee is the only person at a business that does a specific job, they might feel that they should not take any time off.
+If an employee is the only person at a business who does a specific job, they might feel that they should not take any time off.
 The fact that no one can cover for them while they are away could make clients and other stakeholders unhappy if they are not able to get the service they need.

 8 They feel guilty

 Some employees are plagued with guilt when they think about leaving their work to their coworkers while they take a vacation.
 This prevents them from relaxing on their time off.
-Many employees then decide that since these guilty feelings keep them from enjoying their vacation anyways, they might as well stay at work.
+Many employees then decide that since these guilty feelings keep them from enjoying their vacation anyway, they might as well stay at work.

 A good business or organization will realize that employees are more productive when they have had a chance to take a break from work.
 However, not all employers will adopt this culture, and some even discourage workers from taking a vacation, even though they may have time available.

 In many organizations, seniority is a major factor in whether or not an employee can take a vacation.
-Some businesses require that a certain percentage of their staff members are in the office at all times, so that means that during holidays and other peak vacation times, vacation requests are denied for certain employees.
-In most organizations, the most senior team members will get first choice for vacation days.
+Some businesses require that a certain percentage of their staff members be in the office at all times.

 Workplace cutbacks, increased workloads, and stress are all major factors for why people are not using vacation days, but the irony is that employees will actually be more valuable if they take some time off.